Thermal transport through a single trapped ion under strong laser illumination: Results

-Another interesting result connected to Eq. (\ref{circular}) has to do with the residual coherence, i.e., coherence that still persists in the asymptotic state as the result of the interplay between coherent (Hamiltonian) and incoherent (thermal) dynamics.
-In order to quantify this quantum resource, we choose the relative entropy of coherence evaluated in the free basis $\mathcal{F}=\{ \ket{e,n}, \ket{g,n} \}$, which, in our case, reads \cite{baumgratz2014}
+Another interesting result connected to the circles in Eq.~(\ref{circular}) relates to the coherence that still persists in the asymptotic state as the result of the interplay between coherent (Hamiltonian) and incoherent (thermal) dynamics.
+To quantify this quantum resource, we choose the relative entropy of coherence evaluated in the free basis $\mathcal{F}=\{ \ket{e,n}, \ket{g,n} \}$.
+It reads \cite{baumgratz2014}

 where $S$ is the von Neumann entropy, and $\rho_{SS}^\mathrm{diag}$ has the same diagonal elements of $\rho_{SS}$ in the $\mathcal{F}$ basis and zeros in all other positions.